-This study contributes to the literature on automation's impact on local labor markets, not only in developed countries (Acemoglu & Restrepo, 2020; Chen & Frey, 2021; Chiacchio et al., 2018; Dauth et al., 2021; Graetz & Michaels, 2018) but also in industrializing economies (Brambilla, César, Falcone, & Gasparini, 2023; Calì & Presidente, 2021a; Rodrigo, 2021), for which the evidence is still very limited and not conclusive.
-Most of these papers rely on industry-level proxies of robot adoption, which assume uniformity in robot adoption within a particular industry across different districts, as implied by Bartik measures, generating potential attenuation bias.
-For instance, it is plausible that the adoption of automation might be more pronounced in CZ A than in CZ B despite both CZs sharing an identical composition in terms of the respective industry.
-I complement this literature by leveraging administrative data with precise information on the timing and location of domestic automation adoption, which allows me not to rely on shift-share
+This study contributes to the literature on automation's impact on local labor markets, not only in developed countries (Acemoglu & Restrepo, 2020; Chen & Frey, 2021; Chiacchio et al., 2018; Dauth et al., 2021; Graetz & Michaels, 2018) but also in industrializing economies (Brambilla, César, Falcone, & Gasparini, 2023; Calì & Presidente, 2021a; Rodrigo, 2021), for which the evidence is still very limited and not conclusive.3 Most of these papers rely on industry-level proxies of robot adoption, which assume uniformity in robot adoption within a particular industry across different districts, as implied by Bartik measures, generating potential attenuation bias.
+In addition, this data do not allow for exploiting variation within industry in the adoption of robots -variation that I can exploit in my setting and which allows me to control for industry-year, CZ-industry, and CZ-year specific shocks in some specifications.
+Because of this more granular level of variation I can control for additional shocks and therefore obtain potentially different estimates.
+I complement this literature by leveraging administrative data with precise information on the timing and location of domestic automation adoption, which allows me not to rely on shift-share measures and to use alternative empirical strategies.